Artificial Flower Business — Side Business Guide for the UK

 Earnings & Scaling

-The earnings potential for an artificial flower business varies, but you can charge around £10-£20 per month for a regular delivery of artificial flowers, or £50-£100 per week for renting arrangements.
-As your business grows, you can increase your prices and offer more products and services.Pros, Cons and Risks
+The earnings potential for an artificial flower business varies, but with the right marketing and sales strategy, you can earn a steady income.
+As the business grows, you can scale up your operations and increase your earnings.Pros, Cons and Risks

 - Low startup costs